About Us

 Our History

 Back in 2012, a number of passionate organizations and individuals made it their goal to designate Wellington County as a Safe Community.
 Counsillor Gary Williamson, and Staff Sergeant, Jack Hunjan led the charge, becoming the first Co-Chairs for Safe Communities Wellington County.
 Wellington County was designated by Parachute Canada on June 2013 in the Township of Wellington North.
-Over the last few years the priorities have remained constant with Motor Vehicle Collisions On/Off Road, Falls Prevention, Intentional Self Harm (Now Mental Health), and Accidental Poisonings as our top four.
+Over the last few years the priorities have remained constant with Motor Vehicle Collisions On/Off Road, Falls Prevention and Intentional Self Harm as our top three.
 Our action groups have been busy helping prevent injuries across Wellington County, collaborating with different stakeholders to make more of an impact on safety across The County.
-Safe Communities Day, Falls Prevention Month, Safe Kids Week, National Teen Driver Safety Week and local events that Safe Communities runs and participates in, have already helped us reach upwards of 5000 people over the last nine years.
+Safe Communities Day, Falls Prevention Month, Safe Kids Week, National Teen Driver Safety Week and local events that Safe Communities runs and participates in, have already helped us reach upwards of 5000 people over the last ten years.

 Press Releases